dimitar-ivanov-ivanov/dimitar-ivanov-ivanov/README.md

 - 🔭 I’m currently working on a game store
 - 🌱 I’m currently learning Spring Framework
-- 🥅 2021 Goals: Find a steady job and be successufu in university.
+- 🥅 2021 Goals: Find a steady job and be successful in university.
 - 💬 Ask me about Java, Spring framework, algorithms or anything Web related.

 <h1>Hello World! 🌍</h1>